cloudsolver/aws-saa/atoms/Secrets Manager.md

 ### Summary of Secrets Manager
 Centrally manage the lifecycle of secrets. #AWSService Primarily for RDS and API keys, DR and secrets compliance.
-Service offer compares to [[SSM Parameter Store]] with advanced parameters.
+Service offer compares to [[SSM Parameter Store]] with advanced parameters. #secure

 ### Secrets Manager Details
 - Force rotation of secrets every X days to support compliance